almarklein/mypaas/docs/deploying.md

 Note that any data stored inside a container that is not in a mounted directory will be lost after a re-deploy or reboot.

+### mypaas.env

+Specify environment variables, e.g. "FOO=bar".
+If you only specify a key, that value is sampled from the server config (the env section in `~/_mypaas/config.toml`).
+That makes this a safe and convenient way to provide your apps with secrets (e.g. API tokens).

 ### mypaas.port

 The port that the process inside the container is listening on.
 Default 80.